jnweiger/SerServo/README.md

 ## Mechanics

 In my case, a piece of 35 LEDs nicely fits around inside circumference.
 You can glue the strip with its adhesive side directly to the cover.
 It may or may not stick well enough.
 Especially during assembly, when the cables move, it might come off.
 I designed a 3D-printed mounting ring for this.
-LEDs sit on th eoutside of the ring, facing inwards, so make sure to use some material that shiens through nicely.
+LEDs sit on the outside of the ring, facing inwards, so make sure to use some material that shines through nicely.
 I used white PETG, which seems good enough, although transparent should work better.
-The adhesive side of the strip then used to wrap some other tape around the strip, so that it is held in place on the ring.
+The adhesive side of the strip is then only used to wrap some other tape around the strip, so that it is held in place on the ring.

 ![Image](photos/photo_2022-09-18_16-17-43.jpg)
 ![Image](photos/photo_2022-09-18_16-28-13.jpg)